Xayan/Rules.txt/README.md

 ---

-Built wih 🧠 and a healthy dose of skepticism.
+Built wih 🧠, cannabis, and a healthy dose of skepticism.